Chart Color Schemes

 Balwyn is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Balwyn's population is estimated at around 14,395 as of Feb 2026.
 This reflects an increase of 900 people (6.7%) since the 2021 Census, which reported a population of 13,495 people.
 The change is inferred from the resident population of 14,290 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 98 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,286 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Balwyn's 6.7% growth since census positions it within 0.7 percentage points of the SA3 area (7.4%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration.
+Over the past decade, Balwyn has demonstrated resilient growth patterns with a compound annual growth rate of 0.4%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate lower quartile growth, with the suburb expected to grow by 667 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 3.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth of statistical areas analysed by AreaSearch is anticipated, with the suburb expected to grow by 704 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.2% in total over the 17 years.

 Frequently Asked Questions - Population